html-css-js-bootcamp/1908-aug-26/Notes/Basics of JS.md

     - Global Scope: They are accessible anywhere in the program.
 Generally they are declared outside function.
     - function Scope: They are accessible anywhere within the function.
     - block Scope -> They are most restrictive in scope and can only be accessed with in a block.
--Note: var is function scoped and let is block scope.
+- Note: var is function scoped and let is block scope.

 ### Objects
-- Everything in Java is direclty or indirectly Object.
+- Everything in Java is directly or indirectly is Object.
 - Objects: collections of related items like variable and functions which are known as properties and methods of an objects respectively.
     -Eg: global objects : console, window, document, Math.
 - To create custom object first understand the requirement of the object.